Matt54/PackageRouting/README.md

 <h1 id="results"> Results </h1>
 <p>
 All constraints are respected, and the total mileage at the end of the delivery process is 115 miles.
+For a complete narrative of each step of the delivery process, see the following link:
 </p>
-<a href="MediaFiles/ConsoleOutput.txt">This is a link</a>
+<a href="MediaFiles/ConsoleOutput.txt">Delivery Application Console Output</a>
  <br>
 <p align="center">
  <a href="#top">Back To Top</a>